markstringer-dti/markstringer-dti.github.io/dti.md

 There is one game that helps get improvisers out of the habit of agreed activity.
 It's called "new choice."

-It can be used as guard rails, or stabilisers, to help improvisers avoid blocking and agreed activity and move the action of a scene forward.
+It can be used as guard rails, or training wheels, to help improvisers avoid blocking and agreed activity and move the action of a scene forward.

 The way that the "new choice" game works is that two improvisers get involved in a dialogue.
 A third improviser acts as a referee.
 The two improvisers start a dialogue.
 If the referee isn't happy with one of the responses that the improvisers give, she can shout "new choice" and the improviser has to say something else.